mattiasaltin/mattias-leadership-toolkit/engineering-leadership-resources/delivery-execution/product-operating-model.md

-# Product Operating Model
+# 📋 Product Operating Model

-A clear operating model helps teams understand how work flows from idea to delivery.
-This section covers frameworks and practices for organizing product development work effectively.
+A product operating model defines how a company delivers value through its products.
+This section explores frameworks and strategies for aligning teams, processes, and technology to optimize product delivery.

 📘 [Team Topologies](https://www.goodreads.com/book/show/44135420-team-topologies) by Matthew Skelton and Manuel Pais
 A practical guide to organizing teams for effective software delivery, including patterns for team interaction and evolution.